JoeyDevelop/To-Do-List/README.md

 Current Features:
  - Add projects to page
  - Delete projects from page
  - Check projects complete

-Features coming soon:
- - Add custom tasks
+ - Add tasks to projects

+Left to do:
+ - Personally review code and clean up as best as possible
+ - Find a better programmer to review code and take design notes